-If yes - does this project share this data with third parties?
+If yes - does this project share this data and/or content with third parties?

-Please describe the circumstances with which this project shares data with third parties.
+Please describe the circumstances with which this project shares data and/or content with third parties.
 Please add links as relevant.

 - with user content, demographic data is shared for KYC as credentials for service.
 This happens within a governance framework where the project owner mandates policies for sharing of eKYC data with service providers.
 Biometric information never leaves the system, except for facial images.

-If yes - does the project ensure the privacy and security of this data and has it taken steps to prevent adverse impacts resulting from its collection, storage and distribution.
+If yes - does the project ensure the privacy and security of this data and/or content and has it taken steps to prevent adverse impacts resulting from its collection, storage and distribution.

 Privacy and security practices are central to MOSIP and the proejct has taken extensive measures to provide security of data and has numerous existing and evolving features on privacy and data protection.
 MOSIP's technological approach to security and privacy can be found here : https://docs.mosip.io/platform/architecture/privacy-and-security.

 9.b.
 Inappropriate & Illegal Content